Stylback/home-server/README.md

 <details><summary>Click to expand</summary>
 <p>

+> DISCLAMIER: Torrenting gets a bad reputation due to Piracy.
+The BitTorrent protocol is a data transfer protocol like many others and in the end of the day it's just a tool.
+What you chose to do with the information in this section is entirely up to you and I am not liabel for anything you do.
+If you're considering downloading or sharing copyrighted content, first consult with your country's laws and regulations to ensure you're not breaking any of them.

 > NOTE: A new version of qBittorrent broke Flood support, but you can still access qBittorrent through its own web UI.

 [qflood](https://hotio.dev/containers/qflood/) is a Docker image from Hotio that combines [qBittorrent](https://github.com/qbittorrent/qbittorrent) and [Flood](https://github.com/jesec/flood) with easy Wireguard VPN integration.
 Before setting up qflood we will install and configure Wireguard: